 As QLED uses a backlight, it is capable of delivering a much brighter image than an OLED TV.
 However, as OLED TVs can turn off, individual pixels, this allows for sharper contrasts than the QLED displays, even if they use Micro-LEDs.

 The final difference comes from their manufacturers.
-Samsung is the largest industry backer of QLED.
-The likes of LG, Panasonic and Sony, however, all opted to produce OLED TVs instead.
+Samsung is the largest industry backer of QLED, and now they have revealed a number of QD-OLED TVs set to hit the market this year.

 QLED vs OLED: Which is better?

 As with most of these choices, the decision of which is better really depends on what you value most.

 OLED displays offer the sharpest picture quality over QLED TVs due to the contrasts they offer.
 While certain QLED and factors such as dimming zones can mitigate some differences in quality, the various means that you should do significant research into the QLED TV's specs.